Regenerative Medicine

 Gene therapy

-Gene therapy aims to repair genetic defects to restore a dysfunctional or missing protein in a patient’s cells or endow cells with novel functions (such as avoidance of immune rejection after transplantation or introducing tolerance to ischemic-reperfusion injury).
-All these applications are being developed and implemented at LUMC by researchers in the CTO Theme.
-Therapeutic genetic material (DNA or RNA) is transferred to the target cells in various ways like lentivirus, adenovirus, AAV, or non-viral delivery systems.
-As a result, the patient cells can produce the therapeutic protein specific to the disease.
-LUMC is at the forefront of the development of several gene therapies, such as carrying out the first clinical trial worldwide for RAG1 SCID, a genetic disorder that severely compromises the immune system.
-In addition, researchers of this theme are developing new technology based on CRISPR-Cas gene editing systems that restore the function of the endogenous affected gene.
+All these applications are being developed and are or will be implemented at LUMC by researchers in the RegMedTO Theme.
+LUMC is nationally and internationally at the forefront of the development of several gene therapies, such as carrying out the first clinical trial worldwide for RAG1 SCID, a genetic disorder that severely compromises the immune system.
+In addition, RegMedTO researchers are developing new technology based on CRISPR-Cas gene editing systems to restore the function of the endogenous affected gene.
+All of these examples involve interdisciplinary teams with clinical and basic researchers, often also working together with medical ethicist and/or health economists.

 Contact